SubscribeSubscribe to this blog's feed

 Long before the Millennium Development Goals (MDGs) were agreed upon in 2000 by world leaders, my father had a vision—to provide me with the best quality of education he could.
 Besides values, I don’t recall many things about personal development that he emphasized more than the value of education in my life.

 My father’s vision of what education had to offer was twofold: the opportunity to advance personal growth by learning the life skills needed for self-confidence and self-sufficiency, and the opportunity to contribute to society and to future generations.
-In other words, he believed that education empowers individuals and communities to achieve a broader set of development goals—for example, to fight hunger, poverty, and malnutrition, and to build stronger, more stable societies.
+In other words, he believed that education empowers men and women in communities to achieve a broader set of development goals—for example, to fight hunger, poverty, and malnutrition, and to build stronger, more stable societies.

 MDG 2 includes a target of ensuring that, by 2015, all children, boys and girls alike, are able to complete a full course of primary schooling.
 There have been impressive strides forward, particularly at the start of the decade.
 By 2012, all developing regions had achieved, or were close to achieving, gender parity in primary education.
 Moreover, some of the nations that have most advanced their children’s access to primary education are among the most impoverished.